|

 1. Begin by crushing the lavender either with a mortar and pestle, or by adding the lavender to a Ziplock bag, and using a rolling pin to crush it.

-2. In a bowl or stand mixer, cream together the butter, sugar, vanilla, and lavender.
+2. In a large mixing bowl or the bowl of a stand mixer, cream together the butter, sugar, vanilla, and lavender.

 3. Add the flour and mix until the dough comes together.
 If mixing by hand, you may need to press the dough together to form a ball.